Republican Rioters Are Being Put On No-Fly Lists & Throwing Airport Tantrums. Luckily, There's Video

 In the wake of the Jan.
-6 domestic terrorist attack, in which Trump supporters stormed the U.S. Capitol in an attempt to subvert a free and fair election, the Federal Aviation Administration (FAA) issued a warning to the insurgents.
+6 domestic terrorist attack in the US, in which Trump supporters stormed the Capitol in an attempt to subvert a free and fair election, the Federal Aviation Administration (FAA) issued a warning to the insurgents.
 “Federal law prohibits you from physically assaulting or threatening to physically assault the crew, and anyone else,” the FAA tweeted over the weekend.
-“You could be subject to fines of up to $35K USD and imprisonment for such conduct.”
+“You could be subject to fines of up to $35K (roughly £25.7K) and imprisonment for such conduct.”
 And in a statement issued by the Association of Flight Attendants-CWA, President Sara Nelson called for those who participated in the attempted coup to be banned from flying, saying they posed a threat “to the safety and security of every single person onboard.”

 Advertisement

-Now, as violent MAGA rioters are attempting to travel back home, they’re learning that they are subject to existing airline zero-tolerance policies that mandate mask wearing and bar harassment and unruly behavior against airline crew members and passengers alike.
+Now, as violent MAGA rioters are attempting to travel back home, they’re learning that they are subject to existing airline zero-tolerance policies that mandate mask-wearing and bar harassment and unruly behaviour against airline crew members and passengers alike.
 Needless to say, they are not happy.

 One Twitter user, @RayRedacted, shared a now-viral video of a white man crying in an airport, yelling, “This is what they do to us.
 They kicked me off a flight, they call me a f*cking terrorist, and they want to rule my life.”
 The tweet was captioned, “People who broke into the Capitol Wednesday are now learning they are on No-Fly lists pending the full investigation.
 They are not happy about this.”